 SCUBA diving is an amazing sport and trying to explain the underwater experience to someone that has never dived before is hard – if not impossible.

-I learned to dive in Koh Samui, Thailand.
+My first SCUBA dive was in Koh Samui, Thailand.
 And from start to finish, the experience was amazing.
 I’ll do my best to explain to you what happened during my first dive.
 I hope it encourages you to get your mask and fins together and book a SCUBA vacation.

 Koh Samui is a beautiful island in the Gulf of Thailand that is perfect for beginners.
-There are dozens of dive schools on the island offering Professional Association of Dive Instructors and SSI courses.
+There are dozens of dive schools on the island offering Professional Association of Dive Instructors and SSI courses to guide you in your first SCUBA dive.
 And you won’t struggle to find a school that can teach you to dive in your native language.
 I learnt to dive with a friend of mine who was working as an instructor on the island at the time.
 I was paired up with a Thai girl who was also undergoing her first dive experience.
 After studying the theory and taking part in an enclosed water session, we headed from Koh Samui to Koh Tao for our first open-water SCUBA dive.

 The Fear Sets In